DoriszAlbrecht/Bayesian_Examples.jl/README.md

     logprior + log_likelihood1 + log_likelihood2 + logjac(transformation, θ)
 end
 ```
+We need the transformations because the parameters are in the proper subset of ℝⁿ, but we want to use ℝⁿ.
+We use the ContinuousTransformation package for the transformations.
+We save the transformation such that the callable object stays type-stable which makes the process faster.

+ν and ϵ are are random variables which we use after the transformation to simulate observation points.
+This way the simulated variables are continuous in the parameters and the posterior is differentiable.

 Given the defined functions, we can now start the estimation and sampling process: